 What undoubtedly did come from Harvard is the 1970s work of Dr Herbert Benson, a pioneer of scientific meditation research who coined the term “the relaxation response” The relaxation response is a counterbalance to the fight-or-flight response, in which a deep state of mental and physiological rest can be elicited.
 The good news is that Dr Benson’s research showed that we can purposely prompt this response.

 Some mindfulness meditation and other meditation techniques involving focusing on either the breath, physical things or a repeated word or phrase were shown to elicit the relaxation response.
 Further research showed that the relaxation response can help ease many stress-related ailments, including depression, pain, and high blood pressure.
 For many people, sleep disorders are closely tied to stress, according to Dr. Benson.

 Image by Hernan Sanchez

-Now and then I’ll wake up at some ungodly hour in the middle of the night and in the past my thoughts would kick off and I knew I was going to struggle to go back to sleep.
-That is rarely a problem now as I’ve adapted a couple of meditative techniques that usually have me sleeping like a rock again quite quickly.
+Now and then I’ll wake up in the middle of the night; in the past my thoughts would kick off and I knew I was going to struggle to go back to sleep.
+That is rarely a problem now as I’ve adapted a couple of meditative techniques that usually have me sleeping again quite quickly.

 The first is simply focusing on my breath, releasing tension on every exhale and sinking further into the mattress.
 A couple of minutes of that’s usually enough and I’m out for the count again.
 Otherwise cycling through the body with progressive muscle relaxation does the trick.
 Two to try next time counting sheep isn’t working for you!

-Outside of meditation, there’s a whole host of things that have been effective both for me and from our guests at Meditation: Unlocked when I opened the floor to discuss this.
+Outside of meditation, there’s a whole host of things that have been effective both for me and from our community at Mind: Unlocked when I opened the floor to discuss this.
 In no particular order they are:

-I’m sure there’s many other great sleep tips and tricks — share your best ones in the comments below?
+I’m sure there’s many other great sleep tips and tricks — share your best ones with us.

 Found this useful and want more?